 How to Become an Approved Driving Instructor in the UK

-Thinking of becoming a driving instructor?
-Fed up of your current job?
+Are you thinking of becoming a driving instructor?
+Are you fed up of your current job?
 Want more money?
-Made redundant?
+Have you been made redundant?
 Want to work flexible hours?

 We've all come across TV, radio and newspaper adverts urging people to "Become A Driving Instructor."
 The TV adverts always feature smiling instructors, nice shiny cars and promises of high earnings, flexible hours and the freedom to fit the job in and around your life.